rpuch/rpuch.github.io/_posts/2022-01-30-instantiating-uninstantiatable.md

 Serialization if it serialized an instance of the given class, but with a slight modification: no field data remains here (because we want to get an empty object).

 Looks like a hack, and it is a hack, but, surprisingly, it works.
-Well... at least *sometimes*.
+Well... *sometimes*.

 Look at the `supports()` method that became pretty bulky.
 As you can see: